|

 how work on the Edinburgh Edition of the Waverley Novels, an ‘ideal

-Scott’s fiction, has been facilitated by the
+first edition’ of Scott’s fiction, has been facilitated

-original manuscripts and annotated proofs of many of Scott’s
+the original manuscripts and annotated proofs of many of Scott’s

-works, the ‘Interleaved Set’ that Scott used for
+works, the ‘Interleaved Set’ that Scott used for revising

-revising and correcting his works for the ‘Magnum Opus’ edition
+and correcting his works for the ‘Magnum Opus’ edition

 of 1829-33, Scott’s own correspondence, and, finally, the